 Returning Carers' Fund

 The Returning Carers' Fund is for you if you are a member of academic or research staff who has taken a break to care for a close relative or a child.
 The deadline for applications is Friday of 5th week each term.
-In 2016/17, deadlines are 11 November 2016, 17 February 2017 and 26 May 2017.

 The scheme is open to women and men who are members of academic and research staff employed by the University, including those holding joint appointments, but excluding those who have achieved full professorial title or who hold statutory chairs.
 The scheme is not open to those with college-only contracts.

 At the closing date for applications, you must: be currently on leave for a minimum of six months; have returned from a break of at least six months within the last two years; or have returned from two breaks of at least six months each within the last five years.
 A break may comprise two or more discontinuous periods of leave totalling at least six months, provided that they relate to a single life event, for example as part of a shared parental leave arrangement.
 Only one application may be made per career break.

 If you are on a fixed-term contract you should hold a contract of employment for a sufficient period beyond the date of your application to permit the grant to be spent and to have an impact that increases the likelihood of you securing a new contract.
 When applying, you should give evidence of being on a research or academic career trajectory, for example with evidence of establishing research independence.

 PURPOSE OF GRANTS